yaronf/I-D/BCP195bis/draft-ietf-uta-rfc7525bis.md

 that is periodically resumed. {{Section 2.2 of RFC8446}} recommends that clients SHOULD send a "key_share" when initiating session resumption.
-In order to gain forward secrecy, this document recommends that server implementations SHOULD respond with a "key_share", to complete an ECDHE exchange on each session resumption.
+In order to gain forward secrecy, this document recommends that server implementations SHOULD select the "psk_dhe_ke" PSK key exchange mode and respond with a "key_share", to complete an ECDHE exchange on each session resumption.
 As a more performant alternative, server implementations MAY refrain from responding with a "key_share" until a certain amount of time (e.g., measured in hours) has passed since the last